ChasarooniZ/More-Dynamic-Token-Rings/.github/ISSUE_TEMPLATE/submit-a-new-ring.md

  _If you don't put have anything to plug, i'll link your profile to a verified charity instead_

 ### Misc
-For anything else that needs to be note (special color FX radii etc.
+For anything else that needs to be note (special color FX radii etc).